Re-Opening COVID FAQ's

 - Daily temperature checks for students and staff will be carried out at the start of each day using a non-contact thermometer

-- Staff and teachers will wear visors and screens may be installed at the reception desk.
+- Staff and teachers will wear visors or masks when speaking to students outside the classroom and screens and safe distance markers are installed at the reception desk.

 - We ask students to wear masks when moving through the school building but masks are not required in the classroom.